-The Directors consider that the appropriate carrying amounts do not differ materially from the fair value of these assets.
-The Directors have determined in which instances it is appropriate to capitalise or expense costs spent on these areas in the year to June 30, 2012.
+The Directors have determined in which instances it is appropriate to capitalise or expense costs spent on these areas in the year to June 30, 2013.

 Accumulated costs in relation to an abandoned area are written off in full against profit in the year in which the decision to abandon the area is made.